Trendeo/slate/source/index.html.md

 firstName | yes | First name
 lastName | yes | Last name
 password | yes | Plain password
-isNewsLetterAllowed | no | Boolean value (true or false) whether user allows to be signed up for our newsletters.
+newsLetterAllowed | no | Boolean value (true or false) whether user allows to be signed up for our newsletters.
 Default is false. gender | no | "MALE" or "FEMALE".
 Empty by default birthday | no | Valid date in the format yyyy-MM-dd.
 Empty by default.

 ## Response

 This API endpoint creates the user and logs her/him in immediately.
 Hence, the response contains the short-lived JWT as well as the long-lived refresh-token.
+If newsletterAllowed is set to true, the user is subscribed to the mailchimp list of the given market (synchronously).

 Parameter | Description
 --------- | -------